What this town did after a devastating mass shooting is awe-inspiring

 On a rain-soaked afternoon in Napa Valley this spring, a somber crowd of about a hundred gathered inside the Yountville community center, located on a tree-lined street in the town’s business district.
 Many residents from the wine-country town of about 3,000 held white roses and wore purple bracelets bearing the words “Never To Forget.”
 “A year ago, something unimaginable happened,” Steve Rogers, the town manager, told the crowd.
 “Talking with a lot of our residents, neighbors, and friends, this was a very challenging moment.
 It changed Yountville.”

-On March 9, 2018, about a small group of staff members and residents of the nearby Pathway Home, a specialized residential treatment facility for military veterans, had gathered for a party inside the building when a 36-year-old Afghanistan war veteran showed up, uninvited and armed with two guns and a supply of ammunition.
+On March 9, 2018, a small group of staff members and residents of the nearby Pathway Home, a specialized residential treatment facility for military veterans, had gathered for a party inside the building when a 36-year-old Afghanistan war veteran showed up, uninvited and armed with two guns and a supply of ammunition.
 Albert Wong had been dismissed from the Pathway program two weeks earlier for threatening to shoot staff members, according to a civil lawsuit filed by a victim’s family.
 He ordered the partygoers out one by one, until three women remained—Christine Loeber, Jennifer Gonzales Shushereba, and Jennifer Golick, all of whom had worked closely with Wong on his treatment.
 Responding to a frantic 911 call from one of the fleeing staff members, police raced to the scene within a few minutes and began attempting to communicate with Wong.
 But less than 15 minutes into the hostage crisis, Wong had fatally shot his three former caretakers and himself.

 It was a devastating blow from which the community was still reeling a year later.
 At a Yountville coffee shop the morning of the memorial gathering, I met with Larry Kamer, a former Pathway board member who became the de facto spokesperson for the organization after the shooting.
 A temporary power outage from the stormy weather left us sitting in only the faint light coming through the storefront window.
 Nearly everyone in Yountville had some kind of tie to Pathway, including Kamer, whose wife was communications director for the home—and was the last hostage Wong released before he opened fire.